mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 ![vgg-short](https://user-images.githubusercontent.com/15813546/32988686-5119820c-cd1e-11e7-8213-7a21a3227863.png)

 As it can be seen from above picture and python output, our desire part of  vgg net is lines in the python output correspond with line from (0) to (15).
 Also, we need to concatenate output of lines (3), (8) and (15).
-The outputs of (8) and (15) must be upsample to reach the size of the output in line (8), then  they are concatenated.
+The outputs of lines (8) and (15) must be enlarged (upsample) to obtain the size of the output in line (3); then they are concatenated to acheive the result.

 Now implementing a class for this purpose is as follow:
    ```ruby